Nonlinear optical charge state switching and pumping to a diamond NV center dark state

-The diamond microdisk studied here is evanescently coupled to a fiber taper waveguide, and as shown in Fig.\ \ref{fig1}a, positioned in a confocal microscope that excites NV centers in the device (NV concentration $\sim 10^{13} - 10^{14}$\,cm$^{-3}$, Element Six optical grade material \cite{Acosta2009}) with a green laser.
-Photoluminescence is collected using both the microscope and the fiber taper, which select emission into free space and microdisk modes \cite{Masuda2024}, respectively.
+The diamond microdisk studied here is evanescently coupled to a fiber taper waveguide, and as shown in Fig.\,\ref{fig1}\,(a), positioned in a confocal microscope that excites NV centers in the device (NV concentration $\sim 10^{13}-10^{14}$\,cm$^{-3}$, Element Six optical grade material\,\cite{Acosta2009}) with a green laser.
+Room temperature photoluminescence is collected using both the microscope and the fiber taper, which select emission into free space and microdisk modes\,\cite{Masuda2024}, respectively.
 The fiber taper is also used to couple IR light (1500\,nm and 960\,nm wavelength bands) into microdisk modes.
-Intracavity IR field intensities $>$ 1\,W/$\mu$m$^2$ for mW input power is possible thanks to the high-$Q$ and small mode volume of the cavity modes.
+Intracavity IR field intensities $>$ 1\,W/$\upmu$m$^2$ for mW input power is possible thanks to the high-$Q$ and small mode volume of the cavity modes\,\cite{Coutts2026arXiv}.

-The photodynamics of NV centers excited by green and IR fields are illustrated in Fig.\ \ref{fig1}b.
-The green laser causes NVs in NV$^0$ and NV$^-$ cycle between their ground and excited states and emit PL.
-During this process, the IR field modifies the charge state by exciting electrons (holes) from the NV$^-$ (NV$^0$) excited (ground) state to diamond's conduction (valence) band.
-Central to our findings is that two IR photons drive population from the $^3E$ state of NV$^-$ to the $^4A_2$ state of NV$^0$ in an ionization process nonlinearly dependent on IR field intensity.
+The photodynamics of NV centers excited by green and IR fields are illustrated in Fig.\,\ref{fig1}\,(b).
+The green laser causes NVs in NV$^0$ and NV$^-$ to cycle between their ground and excited states and emit PL.
+During this process, the green laser and IR fields modify the charge state by exciting electrons (holes) from the NV$^-$ (NV$^0$) excited (ground) state to diamond's conduction (valence) band.
+Central to our findings is that, at high IR power, two IR photons drive population from the $^3E$ state of NV$^-$ to the $^4\!A_2$ state of NV$^0$ in an ionization process nonlinearly dependent on IR field intensity.
 This quenches PL of NVs positioned within the whispering gallery modes, and is vividly illustrated by comparing the change in PL intensity with and without the IR field as the microscope focus is rastered over the microdisk.
-The resulting images, shown in Fig.\ \ref{fig1}c for two different IR modes, clearly show that PL is suppressed near the microdisk's perimeter where the whispering gallery modes are localized.
+The resulting images, shown in Fig.\,\ref{fig1}\,(c) for two different IR modes, clearly show that PL is suppressed near the microdisk's perimeter where the whispering gallery modes are localized.